Four-engined jet aircraft: Drawbacks

 Four smaller engines consume more fuel than two larger ones, driving up operational costs.
-Specifically, the Boeing 747 quadjet consumes 2.5 litres (0.66 US gallons) more fuel per kilogram (2.2 pounds) of payload compared to the Boeing 787 twinjet.
 With jet fuel a large part of total costs, this makes quadjets less attractive to airlines and many are shifting their attention towards more efficient aircraft types.

 Four engines also incur higher maintenance costs, as each one needs to undergo regular inspections and servicing.
 Approximately half of the airliner maintenance costs are derived from routine engine maintenance, so the additional expense in maintaining four engines is significant.

 The ability of a very large aircraft to carry a large number of passengers can be a drawback when the seats are not filled.
 This is an emerging trend, particularly because the airline industry has been transitioning from a spoke–hub model to a point-to-point model.
 In the spoke-hub model, passengers are moved from smaller outlying points and concentrated at large hubs.
 This introduces a need for high-capacity aircraft.
 Conversely, the point-to-point model transports passengers directly from origin to destination, spreading them out across different routes and requiring fewer seats on the servicing aircraft.
 Especially with the recent appearance of low-cost carriers which operate many point-to-point flights, it is more difficult to fill the seats of the largest airliners.
 For this reason, the wide-body fleets of these airlines are dominated by lower capacity, long range twinjets such as the A330 and 787.